p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 1. DDPG with Hindsight Experience Replay (DDPG-HER) ([Andrychowicz 2018](https://arxiv.org/pdf/1707.01495.pdf))

 All implementations are able to quickly solve Cart Pole (discrete actions), Mountain Car Continuous (continuous actions), Bit Flipping (discrete actions with dynamic goals) or Fetch Reach (continuous actions with dynamic goals).
-I plan to add A2C, A3C, and DDPG-HER soon.
+I plan to add A2C and A3C soon.

 ## **Results**